-You or your representative may file a Complaint over the phone with the UPMC Health Plan in writing or over the phone.
-You can also file a complaint online by completing and online "Compliant, Grievance, or Appeal Submission Form" which can be found on MyHealth Online.
-To submit a Complaint in writing, please mail your complaint to P.O.
-Box 2939, Pittsburgh, PA 15230-2939.
-You are encouraged to send any other written information that you have to support your Complaint.
-Include in the Complaint the remedy, resolution, or corrective action that you want from UPMC Health Plan.
+You or your representative may file a Complaint with the UPMC Health Plan in writing or over the phone.
+You can also file a complaint online by completing the online "Complaint, Grievance, or Appeal Submission Form" which can be found on MyHealth Online.
+To submit a Complaint in writing, please mail your Complaint to PO Box 2939, Pittsburgh, PA 15230-2939.
+You are encouraged to send any other written information you have to support your Complaint.
+Include in the Complaint the remedy, resolution, or corrective action you want from UPMC Health Plan.